bjvanderweij/fastcli/README.md

   --flag      type: bool
 ```

+## Features

-* docstrings are turned into help command descriptions
+* Docstrings are turned into help command descriptions
-* function arguments are converted into command line arguments
+* Function arguments are converted into command line arguments
-* types and default values are shown in the help texts
+* Types and default values are shown in the help texts